 The steering committee is a 6-member panel of statisticians, methodologists, and clinicians, with areas of expertise including statistical methods for pharmacogenetic data, systematic review methodology, consensus methodology and development of reporting guidelines (Marty Richardson, Jamie Kirkham, Kerry Dwan, Derek J Sloan, Geraint Davies, Andrea L Jorgensen).

 The group plans to finish the work on mid-late 2020 and to publish the new guidelines as an open-access document.
 The protocol was submitted to publication.

-STROBE for CHM – Reporting Guideline for observational studies on Chinese Herbal Medicine Formulas (Registered on 29 July 2019 2019)
+STROBE for TCM – Reporting Guideline for observational studies on Traditional Chinese Medicine (formerly Chinese Herbal Medicine Formulas) (Registered on 29 July 2019 2019)

 Chinese herbal medicine (CHM) formulas are the major components of traditional Chinese medicine interventions.
 The group aims to develop an extension of STROBE focused on CHM, to enhance the transparency and quality of observational studies on CHM, and following the methodology recommended by the EQUATOR Network.

 The development of STROBE for CHM started on 1st July 2019, with a literature review to draft the checklist items.
 The group will establish an international multidisciplinary team, including a Development Group, a Delphi Panellists Group, and an Advisory Group, and run three rounds of modified Delphi surveys, face-to-face consensus meetings, consultations with advisors, pilot tests of the draft list of reports and promotion of the checklist.